-It seems like a silly question, but while answering that question the candidate need to act professionally during the interview.
-Sometimes the candidate might be so irritated because of this question that they might lose their temper during this question.
+It seems like a silly question, but while answering that question the candidate needs to act professionally during the interview.
+Sometimes the candidate might irritate because of this question that they might lose their temper during this question.
 Try to answer this question in a completely honest way.

 4. When they ask about your weakness.

-Measuring the severity of one’s weakness might seem a bit weird, but it is a fact that in each and every job interview, most of the interviewer presented this question expecting that the candidate will definitely answer this question with commitment and confidence.
-And at the end of this interview session based on their answer the candidate might get that particular job.
+Measuring the severity of one’s weakness might seem a bit weird, but it is a fact that in every job interview, most of the interviewer presented this question expecting that the candidate will answer this question with commitment and confidence.
+And at the end of this interview session based on their answer, the candidate might get that particular job.

 5. When the interviewer keeps disrespecting your professional experience.

-Try to be as clam as possible and always keep in mind that these are various tests that the interviewer use to check the emotional quotient of the candidate.
+Try to be as calm as possible and always keep in mind that these are various tests that the interviewer used to check the emotional quotient of the candidate.
 If the candidate snaps at the attitude of the interviewer, then it proves that the candidate is emotionally intolerant and is not suitable for the job.
 Try to keep your cool as much as possible.

 6. When they ask do you have any work experience.

-7. When all of the sudden your mouth gets dry and empty.
+7. When all of a sudden your mouth gets dry and empty.

-During some critical situation, people feel speechless and situation can be happiness and sadness related stuff.
-Therefore, while attending most prestigious interviews some candidates experience some sort of internal rush which makes them feel nervous during the interview, and eventually the candidate starts stammering and stuck.
+During some critical situations, people feel speechless and the situation can be happiness and sadness related stuff.
+Therefore, while attending most prestigious interviews some candidates experience some sort of internal rush which makes them feel nervous during the interview, and eventually, the candidate starts stammering and stuck.

 Try not to sweat too much over a simple interview.
 Always remember to give your best and do not lose hope when you feel discouraged.
 Make your mind clear and try to be as optimistic as possible.